kiitfossosh/bias-detector/README.md

-# bias-detector
+# Bias Detector
-A political bias detector for all digital news agencies.
+A political bias detector for the major digital news agencies.